 TREATMENT AREAS

 Cool Sculpting targets nearly any fat bulge and drastically reduces them.
-Equipped with the state-of-the-art applicators, [SPA] focus on problem spots from double chins down to the knees.
-These fat deposits cannot escape FDA cleared technology.
+Equipped with state-of-the-art applicators, Belle Vie Wellness & Medical Aesthetics focus on stubborn bulges from double chins down to the fat deposits above the knees.

-The most fashionable treatment areas for tackling stubborn fat include:
+The most popular treatment areas for tackling stubborn fat include:

 Cool Sculpting the abdomen (belly fat)